bmedicke/amalthea/readme.md

 ## used libraries

-Most of these are in the PyPI and thus can be installed with `pip`.
+Most of these are in the PyPi and thus can be installed with `pip`.
 For the rest the pip-egg command will be listed.

 * [ipympl](https://github.com/matplotlib/ipympl)
   * for `%matplotlib widget`